 3. Develop a senior leadership brand boot camp.
 The goal here is to immerse senior leadership in the brand through a combination of outside reading, facilitated discussion, and hands-on problem-solving.
 This will help senior management be more effective when it comes to functioning in a brand-informed strategic environment.

 For the brand to become fully operationalized, the chief executive officer must demonstrate clear and consistent commitment to the brand, and this must be embraced by the senior management team.
 The CEO must champion the message that the brand is the responsibility of the entire organization, and senior management must support that message.

-In some organizations, that type of senior level team is referred to as an executive brand council (EBC).
-Typically, an EBC brings together the heads of business units and functional areas to act as a team and tackle the tough brand-building issues that may arise, like the acquisition of new brands, launching of a major new product, and licensing agreements.
+In some organizations, that type of senior-level team is referred to as an executive brand council (EBC).
+Typically, an EBC brings together the heads of business units and functional areas to act as a team and tackle the tough brand-building issues that may arise, like the acquisition of new brands, the launching of a major new product and licensing agreements.

 The CEOs of both 3M and Kodak have also recognized that, while they are the linchpins in building a brand-based culture, it takes buy-in from each employee and their consistent delivery of the brand promise across every customer touchpoint to really achieve brand-driven success.

 Brand touchpoints are all of the different ways that an organization’s brand interacts with and makes an impression on customers, employees, and other stakeholders.
 A touchpoint is represented by every action, tactic, or strategy taken to reach a customer or stakeholder.
 Thus, each time a customer sees one of your ads or makes a call to the customer service center, an opinion is being formed about your brand.
 Each of these activities falls within the three stages of the customer experience—(1) pre-purchase, (2) purchase (or usage), and (3) post-purchase.

 “Each time a customer sees one of your ads or makes a call to the customer service center, an opinion is being formed about your brand.”